Here’s why Thursday’s earthquakes didn’t trigger a damaging Pacific tsunami

-Officials hoisted tsunami warnings in New Zealand, and cautioned that the Kermadec Islands would experience a dangerous 3- to 10-foot tsunami.
+Officials hoisted tsunami warnings in New Zealand, and cautioned that the Kermadec Islands would experience a dangerous three- to 10-foot tsunami.
 But the wave heights that actually occurred were fortunately far less damaging.
-Not only that, but there was no Pacific-wide tsunami disaster of the sort that one might expect from a trio of such strong quakes.
+There was also no Pacific-wide tsunami disaster of the sort that one might expect from a trio of such strong quakes.

 After third large quake near New Zealand, tsunami concerns rose from South Pacific to Central America